Spirit

 These sources underscore the recognition of the spirit’s role in holistic health and the importance of integrating physical, mental, and spiritual dimensions in promoting well-being.

-AI on how damaging it is mentally, spiritually and physically to live in opposition to what you know to be right and true.
+Even AI knows how damaging it is mentally, spiritually, and physically to live in opposition to what you know to be right and true.

 Acting in ways that are contrary to one’s values, beliefs, or moral principles can lead to several negative psychological, emotional, and social consequences, including cognitive dissonance, guilt, shame, stress, anxiety, erosion of self-integrity, strained relationships, loss of trust and credibility, emotional exhaustion, impacts on mental health, difficulty in making ethical decisions, and impact on self-esteem.
 Here are sources that support these assertions: